yuzawa-san/googolplex-theater/README.md

 ### Case Study: Grafana Dashboards

-The maintainer has used this to show statistics dashboards in an software engineering context.
+The maintainer has used this to show statistics dashboards in a software engineering context.

 * Configure and name your Chromecasts.
 * Create one Grafana playlist per device.